Ask The Food Geek

 Veggie hummus sandwich with cucumbers and tomatoes - recipe by Cooking Classy

-Veggie hummus sandwich - recipe by Cooking Classy
+Veggie hummus sandwich from Cooking Classy

+Try this veggie hummus sandwich (pictured above) from Cooking Classy.
 Tomato and cucumber season conveniently overlap.
 All of the other ingredients are available year-round, so you can really make this anytime cucumbers and tomatoes are both in-season.

 Tomato Cucumber Pasta Salad by Five Heart Home